Pet emergencies don’t always happen during convenient business hours, and in urgent and emergency situations, time is of the essence.

 - Difficulty breathing

-- Vehicular trauma: being run over or hit by a car, truck, bus
+- Vehicular trauma: when a pet is hit by a moving car, truck, or bus

 - Deep knife wounds or gunshot wounds